 - Depression Screening for School Age Children – Outreach effort to encourage Pediatricians to screen for depression during annual school physicals

-- Bel Air Parking Garage – Working to implement anti-suicide measures at the Bel Air Parking garage.
+- Bel Air Parking Garage – Suicide preventative measures at the Bel Air Parking garage including monitoring, out reach signage, and an emergency phone.

 - Friends R Family – local nonprofit working to address suicide and other mental health issues.
 Friends R Family has established a Suicide Prevention Club at Patterson Mill High School.